HCastillaC/30-days-of-python/README.md

 # 30-days-of-python
- My path towards learning Python - and practising the use of GitHub in the way!
+ My path towards learning Python - and practising the workflow of GitHub in the way!